French ship Vengeur (1803)

-Vengeur ("Avenger") was a first-rate 118-gun ship of the line of the French Navy, of the Océan type, designed by Jacques-Noël Sané.
+Vengeur was a 118-gun Océan-class ship of the line of the French Navy launched in 1803.
 She was the first ship in French service to sport 18-pounder long guns on her third deck, instead of the lighter 12-pounder long guns used before for this role.
+Renamed Impérial in 1805, she was destroyed at the Battle of San Domingo in 1806.

 Career

 Laid down as Peuple in covered basin no.3 at Brest Dockyard in October 1793, she was renamed as Vengeur after the Bataille du 13 prairial an 2 in honour of the Vengeur du Peuple by a decree passed by the National Convention.
 She was launched on 1 October 1803 and completed in February 1804.
 She was again renamed in March 1805, becoming Impérial.

 During the War of the Third Coalition, Impérial was the flagship of a squadron under the overall command of Vice-Admiral Corentin-Urbain Leissègues which was part of a larger French force that sailed from Brest, France, on 13 December 1805 for what was planned as a 14-month cruise to attack British merchant shipping while avoiding combat with major Royal Navy forces.
 On 15 December 1805, the French force split into two squadrons which proceeded independently from one another.